Rusoro Health Center Water Project – Rwanda

 Peace Corps Volunteer Directing Project

 These sinks will increase the level of hygiene in the health center by making it easier to wash hands and materials.
-This will reduce the spread of contagious diseases and infection for staff, patients, and their families.
+This will reduce the spread of contagious diseases and infections among staff, patients, and their families.

 This is Kitty’s third project with Appropriate Projects.
 She previously completed the Coko Health Center Water Project – Rwanda and the Gakenke District Health Centers Plumbing Training – Rwanda.